damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 - **Comments:**
   -  *The minimum set of independent requirements can completely characterize the needs of the product in the functional domain.*
-  -  *Functional requirement describe qualitatively the system functions or tasks to be performed in operation.*
+  -  *Functional requirements describe qualitatively the system functions or tasks to be performed in operation.*
   -  *Requirement can state as follows: The [stakeholder] need [Property] [object] [Action verb]  at [Condition]*
  </details>